SMH642800/phantom_mask/response.md

 You can also directly use [this](./document/openapi-resolved.yaml) to get the complete OpenAPI specification file.
 - Usable with Postman, Swagger Editor, or any tool that supports OpenAPI 3.0.
 - Simply drag and drop or import `document/openapi-resolved.yaml` to browse all API structure, parameters, response formats, and examples.

-**All API input/output formats and examples can be interactively viewed in Swagger UI, or by importing the yaml into Postman/Swagger Editor.**

 ### A.3.
 Import Data Commands